 Ribeira Sacra: Eternal Wines of the Sacred Riverbank

-Ribeira Sacra.
-“The Sacred Riverbank.”
-You have to admit, it’s a name that instantly conjures up the two most important aspects of this region: riverbanks and monasteries.
+You have to admit, it’s a name that instantly conjures up the two most important aspects of this region: rivers and monasteries.
 And we can’t begin to understand this landscape without the monasteries, perched on towering cliffs far away from the prying eyes and influences of the material world.

 No one knows for sure when people first started making wine here, but the first vineyards are probably linked to the Romans.
-Once their wartime service was over, legionnaires received land as payment for their services.
-Being Romans, they probably started cultivating wild grapevines they found, and the rest is history.
+We know that once their wartime service was over, Roman legionnaires received land as payment for their services—this is how some of the first villages of Galicia were founded, as the Roman soldiers moved in with their families and servants.
+Being wine-loving Romans, they probably started cultivating wild grapevines they found, and the rest is history.

 Later, 8th- and 9th-century communities of monks looking for solitude came to the banks of the Miño and Sil.
 They built monasteries and dedicated the best areas to vineyards.

-Thanks to the work of these medieval monks, the river canyons were transformed.
-The settlements clinging to their edges cultivated vines and fruit trees, and at the top of the slopes trees provided firewood, stakes for the vines, and the all-important chestnut—the main starch in the pre-potato Galician diet.
+Thanks to the work of these medieval monks, the river canyons were gradually transformed into thriving centers of agriculture.
+The settlements clinging to the edges of the Sil and Miño canyons grew vines and fruit trees, and at the top of the slopes trees provided firewood, stakes for the vines, and the all-important chestnut—the main starch in the pre-potato Galician diet.

 We don’t know much more about medieval winemaking in the Ribeira Sacra, but it’s possible that the monasteries in the Sil and Miño canyons supplied wine to other church centers to the north, near the city of Lugo.
 Along with wine from Ribeiro, a thriving medieval wine trade connected all of Galicia.